Citi Credit Card Complimentary International Travel Insurance

 Interstate flight inconvenience insurance

-If you have a Citi Prestige, Citi Rewards Signature or Emirates Citi World Mastercard, you will be able to claim interstate flight inconvenience insurance when you meet the following conditions:
+If you have a Citi Prestige, Citi Premier or Emirates Citi World Mastercard, you will be able to claim interstate flight inconvenience insurance when you meet the following conditions:

 - Booking.
 The entire cost of the return interstate flight (excluding taxes and airport and travel agent charges) is charged to your Citi card before you start the journey.